Select Query

 3 rows in set (0.02 sec)

-Either you create an insert query script with as many entries as in dummy1 or use cross join to produce the required resultset.
+query script with as many entries as in dummy1

-mysql> select * from dummy1
+mysql> SELECT * FROM dummy1

 +----------+------------+---+